If Only For That One Weakness: The Achilles Heel in Disney Characters – Part Two

 Image: Disney

 Indiana Jones asks himself this every time he wanders a hidden temple.
-But hey, snakes are just a part of treasure hunting – we know that going in!
+But hey, snakes are just one of the job hazards of treasure hunting – we know that going in!

 Very Superstitious…